 Propecia’s active ingredient is Finasteride 1mg.
 Knowns as 'Generic Propecia', Finasteride is available generically, saving you money on your treatment.
 This is because Propecia is the original branded version of the drug.
 Usually, the original brands are more expensive than their generic counterparts.
 It should not be thought however that the generic version is less effective.
 Medically, both Propecia and Finasteride 1mg are the same.

 What does it do?

-Propecia works by preventing testosterone being converted to the hormone dihydrotestosterone (DHT).
-Thisallows the hair follicles to regain their normal size.
+Propecia works by preventing testosterone from being converted to the hormone dihydrotestosterone (DHT).
+This allows the hair follicles to regain their normal size.
 Studies have shown Propecia can increase hair growth, and can also improve how people think their hair looks.
-It can take three to six months of treatment with Propecia before an effect is seen, and improvement may be seen for upto 5 years after you start taking it.
-Unfortunately however, the balding process usually resumes within six to 12 months if treatment is stopped.
+It can take three to six months of treatment with Propecia before an effect is seen, and improvement may be seen for up to 5 years after you start taking it.
+Unfortunately, however, the balding process usually resumes within six to 12 months if treatment is stopped.

 Why use Propecia?

-Men with male pattern baldness will usually look to use propecia if their confidence or self esteem has been affected by their hair loss.
+Men with male pattern baldness will usually look to use Propecia if their confidence or self-esteem has been affected by their hair loss.
 As Propecia is very effective medication, it is commonly prescribed by GPs for men looking to reverse the balding process.
-Studies have shown that men who have taken propecia for 5 years, have around a 90% chance of having more hair, or not having loss any more hair.
-By comparison, in a control group, 25% of men who were not taking propecia showed the same results.
+Studies have shown that men who have taken Propecia for 5 years, have around a 90% chance of having more hair, or not having lost any more hair.
+By comparison, in a control group, 25% of men who were not taking Propecia showed the same results.

 As side effects for Propecia are uncommon, men are also inclined to try Propecia.
 Less than one in 100 men who take Propecia experience a loss in sexual appetite (libido) or erectile dysfunction.